Adoption proceedings of Emma Rose: Follow up

 Parrott's ruling remanded custody of Emma to Schultz, Emma's biological mother.
 However, when Hadaway attempted to turn over the child, Schultz refused to take custody.
 She cited her continued support for Hadaway's adoption of Emma.
 Hadaway retained custody of Emma and began pursuing her legal case in her new residence of Bibb County.

 Parrott responded by finding Hadaway and her attorney criminally in contempt of court for not surrendering custody of Emma.
 The criminal orders were appealed, but Emma was moved into foster care in Wilkinson County.
 In April, a Bibb County judge ordered Emma to be returned to Hadaway's custody.
 However, Parrott and Emma's Wilkinson County foster parents refused to acknowledge the authority of a Bibb County court order and they did not surrender the girl.
-This prompted the Georgia chapter of the American Civil Liberties Union (ACLU) to sue Georgia's Department of Family & Child Services (DFCS) claiming that their keeping Emma in foster care was illegal.
+This prompted the Georgia chapter of the American Civil Liberties Union (ACLU) to sue Georgia's Department of Family and Child Services (DFCS) claiming that their keeping of Emma in foster care was illegal.

 In May, the DFCS agreed to have Emma turned over from foster care to Schultz, her biological mother, which satisfied Parrott's initial order.
 Schultz then returned custody of Emma to Hadaway, in compliance with the Bibb County court order.
 As of June 2007, Hadaway's legal custody of Emma appeared to be uncontested, however Emma's adoptive status remained unresolved, and Hadaway would need to submit a new adoption petition in Bibb County.